LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Skill Checks

-Player: When a player wants to perform an Action, they must tell the party (or at least the GM) and do a Skill Check.
+When a Player Character (PC) wants to perform an Action, they must tell the party or at least the Game Master (GM).
 Determine the most related Skill for the Action.
-Based on that Skill, the player must roll their `TRAIT` number of `d6`.
-Add `1d6` to the dice pool if the Skill is an Expertise the player has.

-GM: The GM determines the Challenge of the Action and rolls any number of `d6` accordingly.
-The harder the Challenge, the more dice in the pool.
-Both the player and the GM need to add together the numbers that were rolled to determine each of their Results.The player will Pass a Skill Check if their Result is higher than the GM's Result.
+The GM determines the Difficulty.
+This is the result that is required for the Action to work.
+The PC then rolls `1d6` (or `2d6` if the Skill is an Expertise).

+Difficulty:
+- Easiest/minimum = 3
+- Hardest/maximum = 12

+The GM can determine that a Difficulty needs to be higher than 6.
+The maximum required result is 12.
+This requires the PC to have an Expertise in the Skill for them to be able to possibly pass the Skill Check.
+The Expertise allows them to roll an additional `1d6`.

 **Side Effects**

-A player must also separately roll `1d6` to determine if there is a Side Effect.
-If the player has an Expertise in the related Skill, add one to that Result.
-The GM determines what the Side Effect will be.
-It should relate to the Action that was (or was not) performed.
+After a Skill Check, the Player Character must also separately roll `1d6` to determine if there is a Side Effect.
+The Game Master (GM) determines what the Side Effect will be.
+It should relate to the Action that was attempted.

+Side Effects:
 - 1-2 = Negative
 - 3-4 = Neutral or Nothing
 - 5-6 = Positive

-The GM tells the players what happens in the game regarding the Results of the Action and Side Effect.
+The GM tells the players what happens in the game regarding the results of the Skill Check and Side Effect.

 **Epic Events**

+An Epic Event is when something amazing happens.
+There are two types: Good and Bad.

-An Epic Event is triggered if the player rolls at least `4d6` with a natural 6 on each of the four die.
-For an Epic Event, the player can describe exactly what happens with their Action.
-The event should be within reason and must be approved by the GM.
+A Good Epic Event requires that a Player Character (PC) has an Expertise in a Skill and rolls a total result of 12 for their `2d6` Skills Check.
+A PC without an Expertise in a Skill can only, at most, get a result of 6 and not 12 because they can only roll `1d6`.
+The PC can describe exactly what happens with their Action.
+The event should be within reason and must be approved by the Game Master (GM).
 If damage is being dealt, it will be doubled.

+A Bad Epic Event is triggered slightly differently.
+A PC must roll at least one die that has a result of 1.
+Then the Side Effect die roll must also result in a 1.
+The GM determines what horrible thing happens to the PC.

 ### Omens (Optional)